TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/59 - James/James 1/James 1.2.md

 ---

-Count it all joy, my brethren, when ye fall into manifold temptations;
+Count it all joy, my brothers, when you fall into various temptations,